 \section{Conclusion}

-We have introduced the caching broadcast channel with a {\it{a wire and cache}} tapping adversary of type II.
-In this broadcast model, each receiver is equipped with a fixed-size cache memory, and the adversary is able to tap into a subset of its choosing of the transmitted symbols during cache placement, or delivery, or both.
-The legitimate terminals have no knowledge about the fractions of the tapped symbols in each phase, or their positions.
+We have introduced the caching broadcast channel with {\it{a wire and cache}} tapping adversary of type II.
+Each receiver is equipped with a fixed-size cache memory, and the adversary is able to tap into a subset of its choice of the transmitted symbols during cache placement, delivery, or both.
+The legitimate terminals have no knowledge about the fractions of the tapped symbols in each phase, nor their positions.
 Only the size of the overall tapped set is known.
-We have identified the strong secrecy capacity of this model, i.e., the maximum achievable file rate while keeping the overall library secure, when the transmitter's library has two files.
+We have identified the strong secrecy capacity of this model-- the maximum achievable file rate while keeping the overall library secure-- when the transmitter's library has two files.
 We have derived lower and upper bounds for the strong secrecy file rate when the transmitter has more than two files in its library.
 We have devised an achievability scheme which combines wiretap coding, security embedding codes, one-time pad keys, and coded caching techniques.
-The results presented in this paper highlight the robustness of (stochastic) coding against a smart adversary who performs a chosen attack, jointly optimized over both cache placement and delivery phases.
-Future directions include investigating a tighter upper bound for a library with more than two files, and exploring the extensions of this work to variable cache memory sizes, more than two users, and a noisy legitimate channel.